google-marketing-solutions/vigenair/README.md

   * `backend`: Added functionality to store approval status of rendered variants.
   * `backend`: Updated generation prompts to support full-length format conversion.
   * `frontend` + `backend`: Added **Blanking Fill** effect for cases where cropping is not viable.
+  * `frontend` + `backend`: Added automatic conversion of .mov (QuickTime) files to .mp4 format for full browser compatibility and proper video processing.
+The original .mov file is replaced with the converted .mp4 version.
+Improved error handling to prevent infinite loading states and provide clear user feedback when conversion fails.
 * [July 2025]
   * `frontend` + `backend`: Added support for Gemini 2.5 models along with a few fixes and enhancements to the variants generation prompts.
 * [May 2025]